Ateneo de Davao University: Library system

-The library system of the Ateneo de Davao University comprises several libraries housed in the Jacinto Campus and the Matina Campus.
-The main library of the tertiary level is located inside the Gisbert Hall, in the Jacinto Campus.
+The library system of the Ateneo de Davao University comprises several libraries housed in the 3 campuses.
+The main library of the tertiary level is located in Gisbert Hall, in the Jacinto Campus.
 The main library has four levels and mainly serves the School of Arts and Sciences, School of Business and Governance, and the College of Nursing.
 The first level of the main library accommodates the space for the study area, newly processed books, general circulation books, CD-ROM library, PROQUEST, and the Online Public Access Catalog (OPAC).
 The second level contains the Union Card Catalog and the Graduate and Reserved Sections which contain theses, dissertations, and other studies that are requested by the members of the faculty for their classes.
 The third level includes the Reference and Filipiniana Library and a self-regulating computer library for the students.
 The fourth level houses the Periodical Library which provides a vast collection of current and retrospective newspapers, magazines, and journals.

 The Law School and School of Business and Governance Graduate Library is located on the fifth floor of the Dotterweich building.
 Its collection largely caters to law students and graduate students who are enrolled in the Master of Arts in Business Administration (MBA), Master in Public Administration (MPA) and Doctor in Business Administration (DBA) programs.

-The Faculty Resource Center (FRC) is located on the second level of the Finster Hall.
+The Faculty Resource Center (FRC) is located on the second level of Finster Hall.
 The resources in the FRC are exclusively used by the faculty members of the university.
 It also contains its own computer laboratory.

-Also integrated in the library system of the Ateneo de Davao are the distinct libraries of the preschool, grade school, and high school departments.
-These three libraries are all located in the Matina Campus.
-The Ateneo de Davao Library System is connected to the library system of its sister schools all over the Philippines namely Ateneo de Manila University, Ateneo de Naga University, Ateneo de Zamboanga University, and the Ateneo de Cagayan University.
+Also integrated in the library system of the university are the respective libraries of the pre-school, grade school, and high school departments.
+All located in the Matina Campus.
+The Library System is also connected to those of its sister schools all over the country, namely Ateneo de Manila University, Ateneo de Naga University, Ateneo de Zamboanga University, and the Ateneo de Cagayan University.

-The American Corner (AC), or the "American Library" as it is widely known in the city, is located on the second level of the Wieman Hall.

 American Studies Resource Center

-The American Studies Resource Center or the American Corner (AC) is a center dedicated to providing various materials and resources about the United States in different aspects, as well as advising services for those individuals who want to study in the United States.
+The American Studies Resource Center or the American Corner (AC) is a center dedicated to providing various materials and resources about the United States in various aspects, as well as advising services for those individuals who wish to study in the United States.